SCHOOL TAX INEQUALITY

 - A letter was sent to Senator Baker requesting another meeting with her and the appropriate officials to resolve the tax equalization matter.
 Please click here to see a copy of this letter.

-As of August 22, 2013, no response has been received from either NPSD or Senator Baker.
 The Lehigh Township Board of Supervisors is continually monitoring this issue in order to bring tax equalization to Lehigh Township.
 They would like to thank all representatives who are attempting to resolve this matter for their cooperation and work, including Senator Baker, those individuals from the State Tax Equalization Board, PA Department of Education, Wayne County Commissioners, North Pocono School District members and Lehigh Township residents.
 Check back for updates on the progress of this issue.

 Lehigh Township Board of Supervisors